baturalpguven/AI-Driven-Furniture-Assembly-Tracking-System/README.md

 - **Visualizations and Analysis**: Extensive ablation analyses and demo results are available in their respective folders.

 ## Getting Started
-To get started with MAAF, navigate to the model directories for specific installation instructions and usage examples:
+To get started with this project, navigate to the model directories for specific installation instructions and usage examples:

 - [ResNet + LSTM Model](/big_model)
 - [Custom Lightweight Model](/light_weight_model)

 ## Acknowledgements
 A huge thank you to my amazing team members for their invaluable contributions to this project.
-Their hard work and dedication made MAAF possible!
+Their hard work and dedication made it possible!